elimorris854/-timetable/README.md

 1. Open the project in IntelliJ or your preferred Java IDE.
 2. Ensure the project SDK is set to **Java 17+**.
-3. Run the `CLIView.java` file as configured in your IDE.
+3. Run the `TimetableApp.java` file as configured in your IDE.
+4. Login using valid credentials.

 ------------------------------------------------------------------------